UKCloud/documentation/articles/managed-services/man-sd-compute.md

 ## Why UKCloud?

 UKCloud is dedicated to helping the UK Public Sector and UK citizens by delivering more choice and flexibility through safe and trusted cloud technology.
-We own and operate a UK-sovereign, industry-leading, multi-cloud platform, located within the Government’s Crown Campus, offering multiple cloud technologies, including VMware, Azure, OpenStack, OpenShift and Oracle.
+We own and operate a UK-sovereign, industry-leading, multi-cloud platform, located within the Government's Crown Campus, offering multiple cloud technologies, including VMware, Azure, OpenStack, OpenShift and Oracle.
 This enables customers to choose the right technology for creating new workloads or migrating existing applications to the cloud.

 We recognise the importance of government services in making the country run smoothly, which is why we include the highest level of support to all our customers at no extra cost.
-This includes a dedicated 24/7 UK telephone and ticket support, and Network Operations Centre (NOC) utilising protective and proactive monitoring tools, and access to UKCloud’s technical experts.
+This includes a dedicated 24/7 UK telephone and ticket support, and Network Operations Centre (NOC) utilising protective and proactive monitoring tools, and access to UKCloud's technical experts.

 ![UKCloud services](images/ukc-services.png)

 ## What is Basic Managed Compute from UKCloud?

-Basic Managed Compute from UKCloud offers routine operating system (OS) management for compute instances deployed within UKCloud’s multi-cloud.
+Basic Managed Compute from UKCloud offers routine operating system (OS) management for compute instances deployed within UKCloud's multi-cloud.
 It helps you accelerate value from our platform by removing the burden of basic operational tasks, letting you focus on the stack above the operating system.

 The service offers provisioning and management of Windows and Linux operating systems and is intentionally simple and consistent with our ethos of automation.
 For a higher level of management, we have over 240 partners offering a wide range of comprehensive managed solutions and services.